AdventurePossible.com publisher, Mark Kelley, fixing up a rental property.

 Through both of these factors, your overall net worth increases because you increase your equity.
 As you can see in the example above, the home owner has built up $44,972 in equity through both an appreciating property and the principal paid by tenants over the years.

-While this wealth building is awesome, as an adventurer, I don’t care a whole lot about this in the short term.
-I can’t spend equity.
+While this wealth building is awesome, it doesn’t mean much to our adventures in the short term.
+We can’t spend equity.
 Equity doesn’t put gas in the RV, pay for backcountry permits, or buy a new surfboard.
-So I don’t pay much attention to it.
+So we don’t pay much attention to it.

-I could get access to equity through refinancing or through a Home Equity Line of Credit (HELOC), but I’m not going to that because I do have a longer term strategy for that growing equity.
+We could get access to equity through refinancing or through a Home Equity Line of Credit (HELOC), but we’re not going to do that because it conflicts with our longer term strategy for the growing equity.

 The other primary advantage of real estate investing are the tax advantages, which Cash on Cash return doesn’t take into account.
 Through depreciation, rental real estate reduces your overall annual tax burden, and you can also deduct expenses related to property management.

 I don’t fully understand the tax implications of rental real estate.
-I so despise taxes and the complexity of taxes that I just don’t care to learn much about them.
-As a result of my willful ignorance, I don’t assess the tax benefits when purchasing an investment property.
-The tax deductions are all upside for me.
+I’m learning about them, but because I don’t fully understand them yet, I don’t assess the tax benefits when purchasing an investment property.
+The tax deductions are all upside for us, and we pay a CPA to tell us what we need to know.

-I need money flowing into my bank account each month.
-If a rental property cannot generate healthy cash flows, then I’m simply not interested.
+When evaluating investments, we care most about Cash on Cash return.
+We need money flowing into the bank account each month from investments.
+If a rental property cannot generate healthy cash flows, then we’re typically not interested.

 Cash Flows for Adventurers

-I hope you can see the advantages that the cash flows from real estate investments when it comes to funding your adventure travels.
-I earn a good amount of money each month from my real estate investments, and that cash goes a long way towards helping me realize my biggest and baddest adventures, not to mention building some legit wealth.
+We hope you can see the advantages that the cash flows from real estate investments when it comes to funding your adventure travels.
+We earn a good amount of money each month from our real estate investments, and that cash goes a long way towards helping us realize our adventures, either by covering expenses or enabling further investments.

 If you’ve got any questions about real estate investing, feel free to ask in the comments below.

-I may not be able to help, but at least I can point you in the right direction.
+We may not be able to help, but at least we can point you in the right direction.

 Share your comments...